Our rating(4.4/5)

 POS app features

-The free Square Reader app, ‘Point of Sale’, is a big draw.
-Out of all POS apps in Australia, it comes with the most free features for managing sales and business operations from any compatible iPhone, iPad, or Android phone or tablet with a live internet connection (it does not work offline).
+The free Square Reader app, ‘Point of Sale’, is a big draw, in our opinion.
+Out of all POS apps in Australia we’ve looked at, it comes with the most free features for managing sales and business operations from any compatible iPhone, iPad, or Android phone or tablet with a live internet connection.

-Apart from using the card reader, you can manually enter card details, send invoices and accept cash.
-You can create custom discounts, add tips and split the tender so customers can pay some of the transaction total with a card and the rest with cash.
+Just to give an idea, the app lets you manually enter card details, send invoices and accept cash.
+There are custom discounts, tipping and split tenders so customers can pay some of the transaction total with a card and the rest with cash.
 It also allows you to sell email or physical gift cards to be redeemed in store.

-The product inventory is great for tablets with its visual layout of products, which can be customised.
+The customisable product inventory is great for tablets with its visual layout of products.
 Each product can have a picture, description, types (e.g. red, black, pack of 2, pack of 5), different prices for each type and inventory levels.

 Square POS iPad product library